 Gum Disease

-Did you know that a high percentage—50% or more!—of Americans have some form of periodontal disease, also called gum disease?
+Did you know that a high percentage (50% or more!) of Americans have some form of periodontal disease, also called gum disease?
 It is far more prevalent than most people realize.
-And too many people do not take periodontal disease seriously, causing it to be the number one reason for tooth loss in adults.
+Too many people do not take periodontal disease seriously, causing it to be the number one reason for tooth loss in adults.

-At The Lodi Dentist, our team takes steps to prevent gum disease and catch and treat any symptoms of the problem as soon as possible before it can progress to harmful levels.
+At The Lodi Dentist, our dental team takes steps to prevent gum disease, catch and treat any symptoms of the problem as soon as possible—before it can progress to harmful levels.
 If you have bleeding gums or soreness in your mouth, call our team right away for effective periodontal treatment for all levels of gum disease.

 What Is Gum Disease?